mdaneshv/ConvLSTM-for-Burger-s-equations/README.md

 # 1- ConvLSTM for Burgers-Hopf data-driven model
 # 2- Data analysis and data cleaning in python
-# 3- Neural networks, kmeans algorithm and logestic regression
+# 3- Neural networks, kmeans algorithm and logistic regression
 # 4- Dataset generated from Burgers equations for ConvLSTM neural network.

 Link to statistics of machine learning.pdf